skellock/motion-stalactoast/README.md

   background_color             # UIColor of the background.
 Semi-transparent colors look neato.

+  background_view              # optional UIView placed behind the images and labels.
+                               #   if you set this, consider setting :bg_color = UIColor.clearColor

   image                        # an optional UIImage or Hash
     value                      #   the UIImage to display
     alignment                  # how to align the text